 it is Folklore – Café and cocktails

 Destined to be the place where myths will be created and beliefs followed, Bar-Folklore is coming to Folkestone.
 David Hamilton Boyd, international award-winning cocktail maker is setting up home on The Old High Street with a café by day, and cocktail bar by night.
-Folkestone’s Banksy is safely nestled in one of the windows; it’s certainly a place to visit when it opens.
+Folkestone’s Banksy is safely nestled in one of the windows; it’s certainly a place to visit.
 Folkelife caught up with David to find out why he chose Folkestone, and how to make the best Bloody Mary.

 world-class cocktails in folkestone

 “I’ve worked in bars all my life and know just how important a part of the community they are.
 What I wanted to do when creating Bar-Folklore was to make a space that was a home-from-home.
 In the current climate people are working remotely, and I want to create a space where people can do that in a relaxed environment.
 As for socialising in the evenings, with lockdowns and restrictions potentially being part of life for the foreseeable future, people will be going out for special occasions.
 Gone are the days for ‘just popping in for a pint’ I think.
 More and more people will want to make an evening of it, and go to town a bit more on what they drink and experience.
 So, by night, I’ll have 18 signature cocktails on offer, and a range of classics and mocktails.
 I’ll be using special glassware too, so it really feels like something different.”

 cocktails set in folklore